 It's important to note, though, that some states have looked at reforming their three strikes laws.
 In California, for example, voters passed 2012's Proposition 36, which required that a third strike be a serious or violent felony.
 It also allowed for resentencing of offenders serving life sentences where the third strike was neither serious nor violent and a judge decides that resentencing wouldn't unreasonably risk public safety.

 Convictions for serious or violent felonies in one state can constitute strikes for purposes of another state’s three strikes law.
 For example, if a defendant has committed two serious felonies in Maine, a state that does not have a three strikes law, and then commits a third serious felony in Washington, a state with a three strikes law, the Washington prosecutor has discretion to seek a third strike sentence.

-Conviction for juvenile offenses can also qualify as strikes, sometimes even if a judge has ordered the offenses sealed.
+State law may even allow for juvenile offenses to qualify as strikes, perhaps even if a judge has ordered the offense sealed.

-Three strikes sentences remain controversial because they can result in low-level criminals receiving harsher punishment than convicted murderers.
+Three strikes sentences remain controversial because they have sometimes resulted in low-level criminals receiving harsher punishment than convicted killers.
 Consider the example of Gregory Taylor, a homeless man convicted of attempting to break into a church’s food pantry to steal food.
 Taylor had previously been convicted of purse snatching and attempted theft of a wallet, two offenses that constituted strikes under the state’s three strikes law.
-Taylor was given a third strike sentence of 25 years to life for trying to steal food from the church.
-After Taylor had begun serving the sentence, a judge later set it aside and ordered Taylor’s release.
+Taylor was given a third strike sentence of 25 years to life in 1997 for trying to steal food from the church.
+(A judge eventually set the sentence aside and ordered Taylor’s release.)